 - Individuals with lung disease, or their primary caregiver(s).

-- To be considered for radon mitigation reimbursement, individuals must have first had their home tested for radon with a long-term radon test that has been approved by Health Canada.
+- Individuals who have worked with a certified radon mitigation professional to lower the radon levels in their primary residents.
+To be considered for radon mitigation reimbursement, individuals must have first had their home tested for radon with a long-term radon test that has been approved by Health Canada.
 Mitigation work must be completed by a certified Canadian-National Radon Proficiency Program (C-NRPP) radon reduction expert.
 Post mitigation radon levels must be below Health Canada’s recommended guideline of 200 Bq/m3.

-The following information Is required with your Caring Breaths financial assistance request:
+The following information is required with your Caring Breaths request:

-- Health Care Provider Support Letter and/or Results of long-term radon test prior to mitigation
+- Radon Mitigation: Results of long-term radon test prior to mitigation

 What expenses does the Caring Breaths program Cover?